QuentinP-dev/mnist_reader/README.md

 ```
 The output library will be in build/src/

-You can pass option to the cmake command using -D (see man cmake)
+You can pass options to the cmake command using -D (see man cmake)

 Option | meaning | default value
 ------ | ------- | -------------